Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much more to explore around town.

-The Pharos and ancient Egypt civilization fascinated generation of people across the world.
+The Pharos and ancient Egyptian civilization fascinated generations of people across the world.
 The wealth of monuments and artifacts they left behind is a treasure for archeologists and students who are still trying to understand this culture.

-So become an archaeologist for an hour and go through the hieroglyphs, tablets and mummies and learn about the history.
+To become an archaeologist for an hour and go through the hieroglyphs, tablets, and mummies and learn about the history.
 The museum has a large collection of original mummies and artifacts.

 The San Diego Museum of Art